2023 King George VI and Queen Elizabeth Stakes at Ascot: the runners, the odds, the verdict

 Read these next:

-2023 King George VI and Queen Elizabeth Stakes: assessing the top contenders for the Group 1 at Ascot on Saturday
+2023 King George pinstickers' guide: David Jennings has his say on the Group 1 runners and riders at Ascot

+'It's the race of the season' - excitement builds for all-aged King George showdown to remember

 Who will win the 2023 King George based on previous trends?